-We have audited the accompanying financial statements of the business-type activities and the aggregate discretely presented component units of Highline College, as of year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the College's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities and the aggregate discretely presented component units of the Highline College, as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the College's basic financial statements as listed in the financial section of our report.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Highline College, as of June 30, 2021, and the changes in financial position and cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and the aggregate discretely presented component units of the Highline College, as of June 30, 2022, and the respective changes in financial position and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.

-We did not audit the financial statements of the Highline College Foundation (the Foundation), which represent 100 percent of the assets, net position and revenues of the aggregate discretely presented component units.
-Those statements were audited by other auditors, whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts included for the Foundation, is based solely on the reports of other auditors.
+We did not audit the financial statements of the Foundation, which represent 100 percent of the assets, net position and revenues of the aggregate discretely presented component units.
+Those statements were audited by other auditors, whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts included for the Foundation, is based solely on the reports of the other auditors.
+The financial statements of the Foundation were not audited in accordance with Government Auditing Standards.